 "A TRIBUTE TO J. EDGAR HOOVER" - BLUE CHEER - THE JOOK SAVAGES - THE CONGRESS OF WONDERS - THE MOJO MEN - Feb 10, 1967 at California Hall in SF - First / Only Printing Bindweed Press paper handbill - 8 1/2" x 11" - Photo of J. Edgar surrounded by psychedelia (his shirt and tie have been appropriately psychedelicized!) - Rare - Pristine A- to A-/B+ copy - 150.00 - 2nd copy has a few pinholes (clean) and a few small, minor bends - Beautiful B copy - 125.00

 AVALON BALLROOM - MOBY GRAPE - A.B.
-SKHY - GALE GARNETT - GENTLE REIGN - GROUP THERAPY - March 7 & 8, 1969 at the Avalon Ballroom (Sound Proof Productions presents, a Non-FD show) - First / Only printing concert poster - 14 32/32" x 17 1/32" - Artwork by Greg Irons (RIP) - See The Art of Rock, page 111, plate 2.29 for small full color image - "Printed by The Rip Off Press" appears in tiny black typeset at lower left corner - 1" x 1/4" chunk gone at bottom edge (easily matted out), staple hole and two tack holes at each corner, upper left corner has 3/16" rip there, two tack holes at top center edge and one at bottom center edge, a few small wrinkles in the red background area (tiny color flaking is hard to see) and lower left corner margin, at lower left, 3/4" clean rip at bottom center edge, one 3/8" and one 1/4" clean rip at left edge, a little wear at the lower right corner background area - Color is 100% original strength - Most of the preceding condition issues were corrected via restoration work several years ago, inquire for a current set of photos, since it's frameability improved incredibly! - Scarce / Rare - Beautiful copy for framing (matting would eliminate most all of the above problems) - 550.00
+SKHY - GALE GARNETT - GENTLE REIGN - GROUP THERAPY - March 7 & 8, 1969 at the Avalon Ballroom (Sound Proof Productions presents, a Non-FD show) - First / Only printing concert poster - 14 32/32" x 17 1/32" - Artwork by Greg Irons (RIP) - See The Art of Rock, page 111, plate 2.29 for small full color image - "Printed by The Rip Off Press" appears in tiny black typeset at lower left corner - I had some professional restoration work performed on this poster to correct the following problems to enhance it's frameability & overall appearance: 1" x 1/4" chunk gone at bottom edge, staple hole and two tack holes at each corner, upper left corner has 3/16" rip there, two tack holes at top center edge and one at bottom center edge, a few small wrinkles in the red background area (tiny color flaking is hard to see) and lower left corner margin, at lower left, 3/4" clean rip at bottom center edge, one 3/8" and one 1/4" clean rip at left edge, a little wear at the lower right corner background area - Color is 100% original strength - Most of the preceding condition issues were corrected via restoration work several years ago, inquire for a current set of photos, since it's frameability improved incredibly! - Scarce / Rare - Beautiful copy for framing (matting would eliminate most all of the above problems) - Restored to an apparent B+ condition overall - 650.00